Kenny4297/ecommerse-API/README.md

   * Any questions?
 Visit the github repository here! https://github.com/Kenny4297/Electronic-Commerse-DB

   ### Video
-  * Here is the link to my [video].
+  * Here is the link to my [video](https://drive.google.com/file/d/1aDuvZc_thbinHR4-7NxhEpadp7JEHkQs/view).
 If this link is unavailable, you can check the assets folder for another copy.